2019 A Level results

 Each ALPS indicator has a benchmark 'thermometer'.
 The thermometer is created by taking scores achieved by every school and college and ranking these from best (top) to worst (bottom).
 The numbers running down the centre of the thermometers show the ALPS grades running from 1 (best) to 9 (worst).

-Over three years Langley Grammar School has therefore consistently performed in the top 10% of schools and colleges for value added, meaning that students perform significantly better than the average for their academic background.
+Over three years Langley Grammar School has therefore consistently performed in the top 25% of schools and colleges for value added, meaning that students perform significantly better than the average for their already high academic background.
 This doesn't just happen - it is the result of good teaching and excellent support for the students during their time in the Sixth Form.

 The Department for Education requires us to publish particular information regarding A Level outcomes.
 Please read the explanatory notes carefully.